 🌸 If you cannot afford testing, you may be able to get some free testing by enrolling in a Vocational Rehabilitation agency or program.

 🌸 It is a huge help if you can document other conditions.
 If you experience depression, anxiety, Lyme, POTS, fibromylagia or any related conditions, please take a look at: How to Get Medical Tests to Help Your Disability Application

-Updated October 2017.
-Please comment below with suggestions or ideas.
+🌷 Please comment below with stories, ideas, questions or suggestions.